stfc/RWAL/readme.md

 - Mpmath - Arbitrary precision library for large and small numbers
 - gmpy2 - Can make some parts of mpmath faster (optional)
 - scipy - For physical constants
+- pyfilon - Filon integration for computing wake from impedance
 - ipykernel - For Jupyter kernel
 - matplotlib - For plotting
 - tqdm - For a progress bar

-## Credits

-Wake functions are computed using Filon integration [4].
-The implementation of this has been taken from the package [dynasor](https://gitlab.com/materials-modeling/dynasor).
+- joblib - For computing some things in parallel

 # Installing and Running RWAL